DavidCWebs/bitcoin-notes/transactions/utxo.md

 ===========================
 Transaction outputs are indivisible chunks of bitcoin that are recorded on the blockchain and recognised as valid by the entire network.

-Bitcoin full nodes track all available and spendable outputs, known as Unspent Transaction Outputs or UTXOs.
+Bitcoin full nodes (e.g. Bitcoin Core) track all available and spendable outputs, known as Unspent Transaction Outputs or UTXOs.

 All UTXOs together are known collectively as the UTXO set.